 You can assign work orders to certain users, so that you know who is responsible for them.
 This encourages accountability and ensures that everyone knows his or her role at every step in the manufacturing process.

 There are all sorts of manufacturing jobs besides the regular assembly jobs.
 These other manufacture types include maintenance, disassembly, repair, and reverse.
 You can create work orders for every one of these manufacturing jobs.

 - Track equipment repair with the ability to auto-schedule according to unit

-Keep an eye on each piece of equipment’s age, status, and use over time so that you can tell when it is time for routine maintenance.
-When repairs are called for, you will be ready for them and you will be able to plan ahead so those repairs do not impact your overall efficiency and manufacturing schedule.
+Keep an eye on each piece of equipment’s age, status, and use over time, so that you can tell when it is time for routine maintenance.
+When repairs are called for, you will be ready for them, and you will be able to plan ahead, reducing the impact to your manufacturing schedule.

 - Review repair vendor location, inventory, and relationship